-No violation of the WFL would be expected at low temperatures at the free-fermion point.
-This holds true in the presence of weak impurity scattering \cite{Lavasani2019} and even in the Kondo regime.
-While this is not surprising for the underscreened and the perfectly screened Kondo effect, where the system flows toward a Fermi liquid FP \cite{Nozieres1974}, the WFL is verified also in the multichannel version \cite{Karki2020,vanDalum2020}, even though the Fermi liquid picture breaks down \cite{Affleck1991f,Affleck1991,Affleck1993}.
+No violation of the WFL would be expected at low temperatures in the presence of weak impurity scattering \cite{Lavasani2019} and in the Kondo regime.
+While this is not surprising for the underscreened and the exactly screened Kondo effect, where the system flows toward a Fermi liquid FP \cite{Nozieres1974}, the WFL is verified also in the multichannel version \cite{Karki2020,vanDalum2020}, even though the Fermi liquid picture breaks down \cite{Affleck1991f,Affleck1991,Affleck1993}.
 We instead attribute the value of the Lorenz ratio found here to the fractionalization of the charge transport originated by the MZMs \cite{Beri2017}.
-In facts, while recovering a stable non-trivial FP typically requires an unphysically large interaction in the leads, the emergence of localized degrees of freedom triggers here a low-temperature evolution of the system toward a non-trivial FP \cite{Akhmerov2011,Fidkowski2012,Affleck2013,Pan2021}, which would be otherwise unstable \cite{Oshikawa2006}.
+Indeed, while recovering a stable non-trivial FP typically requires a large interaction in the leads, the emergence of localized degrees of freedom triggers here a low-temperature evolution of the system toward a non-trivial FP \cite{Akhmerov2011,Fidkowski2012,Affleck2013,Pan2021}, which would be otherwise unstable \cite{Oshikawa2006}.
 The renormalization of the Lorenz ratio by the universal factor $2/3$ emerges as a hallmark of the presence of MZMs at the junction, independently of the specific platform.
 A generalization to multiple wires is discussed in \cite{Us2021}.
-Noticeably, a violation of the WFL in related systems has been reported numerically in \cite{RamosAndrade2016,Ricco2018}.
+A violation of the WFL in related systems has been reported numerically in \cite{RamosAndrade2016,Ricco2018}.

 As phonons carry heat, but not charge, they can affect the measured Lorenz ratio.
-In a single wire, phonons generate a quantized heat conductance, with each phonon channel contributing with the universal value $\pi k_B^2 T/6$ \cite{Rego1998}.
-The contribution arising from tunneling of phonons in mesoscopic heterostructures depends on the details of the interface, on the material and on the number of phonon modes; while a detailed discussion is beyond the scope of this work, we observe that phonon contributions do not have the characteristic tensor structure of \eqref{KTK} and \eqref{LRTK}, since they are not affected by the charging energy, which allows to separate their effects from electronic effects.
-Moreover, a conductance of the order of the conductance quantum can happen only with specific settings \cite{Prunnila2010}.
-Control and manipulation of the heat carried by phonons is currently object of extensive studies \cite{Benenti2017}.
+In a single wire, phonons generate a quantized heat conductance \cite{Rego1998}, but the contribution arising from tunneling of phonons in mesoscopic heterostructures depends on several microscopic details of the system \cite{Prunnila2010}.
+In general, it does not have the characteristic tensor structure of \eqref{KTK} and \eqref{LRTK}, since phonons are not affected by the charging energy, which allows to separate their effects from electronic effects.
+Control of the heat carried by phonons is currently object of extensive studies \cite{Benenti2017}.